Nonprofit Solar Spotlight: Newtown Congregational Church

-As we spoke with Barbara Donahue, NCC congregant and solar committee member, we learned about the church’s long time commitment to sustainability, their journey to go solar and some specifics about the savings and funding for the project.
+As we spoke with Barbara Donahue, NCC congregant, and solar committee member, we learned about the church’s long-time commitment to sustainability, their journey to go solar and some specifics about the savings and funding for the project.

 We would like to begin by asking you to share the story behind Newtown Congregational Church.

-NCC has been central to the Newtown community for over 300 years, initially serving the dual role of house of faith and community meeting house.
+NCC has been central to the Newtown community for over 300 years, initially serving the dual role of the house of faith and community meeting house.
 In our ongoing role as a house of faith, we remain a visual and spiritual center in Newtown, reaching out and bringing the town together through times of joy and sorrow and modeling our faith for the surrounding community.

 How is NCC connected to Newtown and the greater Connecticut community?

-NCC tries to balance local, national and international ministries.
-Cornerstone Thrift Center, Red Cross Blood Drives (37 drives in the last 12 months) and Pancakes and Parking for the Labor Day Parade are three examples of local engagement.
-In Connecticut, Bridgeport Rescue Mission and in Hartford, Mothers United Against Violence are examples of our statewide outreach; while on a national level Back Bay Mission in Biloxi, MS and globally through the United Church of Christ One Great Hour of Sharing
+NCC tries to balance local, national, and international ministries.
+Cornerstone Thrift Center, Red Cross Blood Drives (37 drives in the last 12 months), and Pancakes and Parking for the Labor Day Parade are three examples of local engagement.
+In Connecticut, Bridgeport Rescue Mission and in Hartford, Mothers United Against Violence are examples of our statewide outreach; while on a national level Back Bay Mission in Biloxi, MS, and globally through the United Church of Christ One Great Hour of Sharing.

 What sparked NCC’s interest in renewable energy and sustainability?